About CEN

 Ruggero Lensi, Italy

 Mr Ruggero Lensi has been the Director General of the Italian Standardization Organization (UNI) since February 2017.
 He joined UNI in 1995, holding the positions of Head of the Standardization Department between 2000 and 2003, Technical Director until 2010 and Director of External Relations, New Business and Innovation until February 2017.
 Mr Lensi represented UNI for ten years on the CEN Technical Board (BT), where he served as Convenor of several Working Groups and also chaired the CEN/BT Technical Committee Management Group between 2004 and 2007.
 He holds a degree in Civil Engineering from the Polytechnic University in Milan.
-He was CEN Vice-President Technical from 1 January 2018 to 31 December 2021, and now has been elected for a mandate as CEN’s Board Member starting in January 2022.
+He was CEN Vice-President Technical from 2018 to 2021, and has been serving as CEN’s Board Member since January 2022.

 Ingars Pilmanis, Latvia